Define a solid foundation for the digital transformation of the front end of your business.

 It’s time to run marketing with the same discipline as your factory floor - measured, optimised, repeatable - so high-value leads roll off the line as reliably as finished parts.

-Four moves turn luck into logic:
+Four moves turn luck into logic, and make measuring marketing ROI possible:

 1. Strategy: the foundation for measuring ROI